michaelthomasletts/michaelthomasletts.github.io/doc/index.rst

 =====

 - Located in NYC
-- 8 YOE working in data
+- 8 YOE working in big data
 - 4 YOE as a Data Engineer
 - Ex-Amazon, Ex-Spotify, Ex-BuzzFeed
 - Self-taught